how to handle a new relationship after narcissistic abuse 650x400

 Sharing is caring

 Love is a powerful force that can mend even the deepest wounds, but toxic exes can leave scars that linger long after the relationship has ended.
-For those who have endured narcissistic abuse, the journey toward healing and finding love again can be especially daunting.
+For those who have endured narcissistic abuse, the journey toward healing and finding love again can be incredibly daunting.
 The aftermath of such a toxic connection can leave individuals feeling broken, distrustful, and uncertain about their ability to engage in a healthy relationship.
 Most survivors wonder how to handle a new relationship after narcissistic abuse.

 So, grab your notebook, and let’s dive right in.